 Aric: Stemming from my love of architecture, I’d like to see us taking more care of historic buildings and being more intentional about their repurpose.
 It seems like we’re taking a more thoughtful, considered approach to building, and I’d love to see that keep expanding.

-Cole: Buildings, transit, and full statewide protection from LGBT discrimination.
+Cole: Buildings, transit, and full statewide protection from LGBTQ discrimination.
 That should about cover it!

 Owner, The Smoking Goose and Goose the Market

 Co-Founder, Sun King Brewing

 Owner, Indy Eleven soccer club